🚐 Get The Tour You Want

 Ireland in August is rife with weird and wonderful local festivals.

-🎻 Fleadh Ceoil na hEireann (pronounced flaa kee-ole na hare-on) celebrates traditional Irish music in a different town each year.
-In 2019, ‘the flaa’ will be in Drogheda from 11 – 19 August.
+Fleadh Ceoil na hEireann (pronounced flaa kee-ole na hare-on) celebrates traditional Irish music in a different town each year.

-🐴 World class GGs compete for the coveted Aga Khan trophy at the Dublin Horse Horse Show from 7 – 11 August 2019.
+World class showjumperss compete for the coveted Aga Khan trophy at the Dublin Horse Horse Show each August.

 Don't forget an Irish summertime classic - soft serve ice cream with a chocolate flake.
 We simply call it a '99'.

 If you're in Dublin, experience the riot of colour and atmosphere that is a GAA championship match at Croke Park.
 It's one of Europe's largest, noisiest stadia.
-Tickets from GAA.ie.
+Grabt tickets from GAA.ie.

 First time visitors to Ireland in August are often taken aback by our short nights and long days.

 It's fully bright by around 6am.
 Sunset isn't until approximately 10pm.